 So, when do mosquitoes come out?
 Naturally, mosquitoes tend to go during certain times of the day or season.
-Knowing their most active time or season presents a good opportunity to prevent bites or diseases they come with.
+Knowing their most active time or season presents an excellent opportunity to prevent bites or diseases they come with.
 So, when do mosquitoes come out?

 Well, mosquitoes will come out either during the day or night, depending on the species.
 However, they often avoid the scorching midday sunlight to prevent dehydration.
 Besides, they remain active in the warmer months and hibernate during winter.

 But it’s possible to have mosquitoes in indoor spaces during the winter season because it’s warmer inside there.
-Thus you need to be prepared with mosquito repellents during winter to keep off those that come indoors to escape low temperatures out there.
+Thus it would help if you were prepared with mosquito repellents during winter to keep off those that come indoors to escape low temperatures out there.

-Plus, you should get rid of possible mosquito breeding areas such as standing water.
+Plus, it would be best to get rid of possible mosquito breeding areas such as standing water.
 Read Also: Bed Bug Bites Vs. Mosquito Bites.
 The time of the day that mosquitoes come out to varies from one species to another.

 Out of the 176 recognized mosquito species in the U.S, only two are regarded as the most common.
 These include Culex Pipiens (common house mosquito) and the Aedes Aegypti (Asian tiger).